rahulgupta-01/Plan_1_2025/SCU.md

 ## 9. Fees & Scholarships (International)
 - **Initial Deposit**: An initial deposit of **$6,250.00 AUD** is required to accept the offer.
 This includes a **$2,000.00 AUD non-refundable deposit**.
 - **SSAF (Student Services and Amenities Fee):** This is a compulsory fee.
 The maximum payable amount is **$364.80 AUD for 2025** and **$373.00 AUD for 2026**.
-- **Other costs:** As noted above, you may incur extra costs for items like textbooks and equipment.
-The university suggests allowing up to **$2,000 AUD per year** for these incidental fees.
 - **Scholarships:** SCU offers various scholarships.
 Any scholarship awarded will be processed by the university after classes commence.

 ---